-- Trailer towing.†◊ - Taxi, police, or delivery service (commercial service).† $\Diamond$ - Off-road or desert operation. - If equipped for and operating with E-85 (ethanol) fuel.
+- Trailer towing.† ◊ - Taxi, police or delivery service (commercial services).† - Off-road or desert operation. - If equipped for and operating with E-85 (ethanol) fuel.

-NOTE: If ANY of these apply to you then change your engine oil every 3,000 miles (5 000 km) or 3 months, whichever comes first and follow schedule "B-All Engines" of the "Maintenance Schedules" section of this manual.
+NOTE: If ANY of these apply to you then change your engine oil every 3,000 miles (5 000 km) or 3 months, whichever comes first and follow schedule "B" of the "Maintenance Schedules" section of this manual.